mitmedialab/prg-raise-playground/README.md

 ### Git

-Please [install git](https://git-scm.com/downloads), which helps us with [source contro](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) -- basically, how we preserve and share changes to the code.
+Please [install git](https://git-scm.com/downloads), which helps us with [source control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) -- basically, how we preserve and share (changes to) the code.

 ### Node

-Like many web development projects, this project requires you to have [node](https://nodejs.org/en/) installed.
+Like many web development projects, this project requires [node](https://nodejs.org/en/).

 Also, [due to a Webpack 4 issue](https://github.com/webpack/webpack/issues/14532), we require a node version <=16.